 Job responsibilities

-1. Maintain clinical direction and leadership coordinating a team of clinical staff for the continuous and consistent provision of high-quality patient care in acute and in the community.
+To maintain clinical direction and leadership; coordinating a team of clinical staff for the continuous and consistent provision of high-quality patient care in acute and in the community.

-2. Proactively maintain safeguarding knowledge and ensure risk assessment, coordinate, review, case manage and facilitate discharges into community services as part of the integrated discharge hub.
+To proactively maintain safeguarding knowledge and ensure risk assessment, co-ordinate, review, case manage and facilitate discharges into community services as part of the integrated discharge hub.

-5. Act as a role model in the practice area, encouraging staff in teaching, supervision, facilitating and assessing, creating and sustaining a supportive/teaching/learning environment for the practice setting.
+Act as a role model in the practice area, encouraging staff in teaching, supervision, facilitating and assessing, and create and sustain a supportive/teaching/learning environment for the practice setting.

-6. Be responsible for the maintenance and accurate recording of patient information in the documentation systems and ensure the effective dissemination of patient information throughout the multi-disciplinary team.
+Be responsible for the maintenance and accurate recording of patient information in the documentation systems and to ensure the effective dissemination of patient information throughout the multi-disciplinary team.

 Person Specification